Mantou-9487/pycord_ext_i18n/README.md

 ```

-Usage: Use localize_slash_commands to localize your slash command (Remember configuration file).
+Usage: Use localize_slash_command to localize your slash command (Remember configuration file).

 ```py
 from discord import ApplicationContext